Jerome Kern: Early life

 Kern was born in New York City, on Sutton Place, in what was then the city's brewery district.
 His parents were Henry Kern (1842–1908), a Jewish German immigrant, and Fannie Kern née Kakeles (1852–1907), who was a Jewish American woman of Bohemian parentage.
 At the time of Kern's birth, his father ran a livery stable; later, he became a successful merchant.
 Kern grew up on East 56th Street in Manhattan, where he attended public schools.
 He showed an early aptitude for music and was taught to play the piano and organ by his mother, a professional player and teacher.

 In 1897, the family moved to Newark, New Jersey, where Kern attended Newark High School (which became Barringer High School in 1907).
 He wrote songs for the school's first musical, a minstrel show, in 1901, and for an amateur musical adaptation of Uncle Tom's Cabin put on at the Newark Yacht Club in January 1902.
 Kern left high school before graduation in the spring of his senior year in 1902.
 In response, Kern's father insisted that his son work with him in business, instead of composing.
 Kern, however, failed miserably in one of his earliest tasks: he was supposed to purchase two pianos for the store, but instead he ordered 200.
-His father relented, and later in 1902, Kern became a student at the New York College of Music, studying the piano under Alexander Lambert and Paolo Gallico, and harmony under Dr. Austin Pierce.
+His father relented, and later in 1902, Kern became a student at the New York College of Music, studying the piano under Alexander Lambert and Paolo Gallico, and harmony under Austin Pierce.
 His first published composition, a piano piece, At the Casino, appeared in the same year.
 Between 1903 and 1905, he continued his musical training under private tutors in Heidelberg, Germany, returning to New York via London.